Trust Management for Internet of Things: A Systematic Literature Review: Research Method

 \section{Research Method}

-In this section we are presenting the research method we adopted to discover the existing literature for Trust Management in IoT.
+In this section, we present the research method we adopted to discover the existing literature on trust management in IoT.
 We followed the research method proposed by Petersen et al \cite{PETERSEN20151}.
-In the following we are describing the research questions, the search method and the study selection.
+In the following, we describe the research questions, the search method, and the study selection.
+The structure of this section is as follows: \begin{itemize} \item Section~\ref{sec:researchquest} defines the research questions. \item Section~\ref{sec:searchmethod} provides the search method we followed. \item Section~\ref{sec:studyselection} provides the exclusion criteria we followed during study selection. \end{itemize}